More Ingredients for an Altarelli Cocktail at MiniBooNE: Double - Photon Events from NC Single Pion Scattering

 Now we turn our focus to two-photon backgrounds to the electron-neutrino search at MiniBooNE, focusing specifically on neutral-current single-pion production, $\nu + X \to \nu + \pi^0 + X'$.
 The $\pi^0$ will decay into a pair of photons, both of which typically convert into electromagnetic showers within the MiniBooNE fiducial volume.
 However, single-pion events may be mis-reconstructed as events containing a single electromagnetic shower (and therefore indistinguishable from CCQE $\nu_e$ scattering) if \begin{enumerate} \item one of the photons converts outside the fiducial volume, \item one of the photons is lost to photo-nuclear absorption before it converts, \item the two electromagnetic showers have significant overlap, or \item the event is highly asymmetric in the sense that one photons carries much more energy than the other one. \end{enumerate}

 This section is structured as follows: first, in \cref{subsec:CutApproach}, we detail the procedure by which we attempt to reproduce MiniBooNE's NC$\pi^0$ analysis using the \nuance generator.
-Then, \cref{subsec:MC} demonstrates how limited Monte Carlo statistics can impact the analysis.
-Finally, in \cref{subsec:Generator}, we investigate how predictions for the NC$\pi^0$ background vary when considering MC generators other than \nuance.
+We also speculate on how a data/Monte Carlo disagreement, in terms of the angular uncertainty of the detector, could impact this rate estimate.
+Then, in \cref{subsec:Generator}, we investigate how predictions for the NC$\pi^0$ background vary when considering MC generators other than \nuance.